 Ten-year-old Dujuan is a child-healer, a good hunter and speaks three languages.
 As he shares his wisdom of history and the complex world around him we see his spark and intelligence.
 Yet Dujuan is ‘failing’ in school and facing increasing scrutiny from welfare and the police.
 As he travels perilously close to incarceration, his family fight to give him a strong Arrernte education alongside his western education lest he becomes another statistic.
 We walk with him as he grapples with these pressures, shares his truths and somewhere in-between finds space to dream, imagine and hope for his future self.

-In My Blood It Runs was shot in Mparntwe (Alice Springs), Sandy Bore Homeland and Borroloola Community, Northern Territory, Australia over the last three years.
-However Maya, the director, has been making films alongside Arrernte Elders and families at an NGO called Akeyulerrre Healing Centre for about a decade.
-These years of prior work with Arrernte families making films about the empowering work they are doing to educate their children in language, culture and identity is the foundation of In My Blood It Runs, which arose organically from those relationships, and the film team want to acknowledge the deep trust and support from these core partner organisations who backed the telling of this story.
+In My Blood It Runs was shot in Mparntwe (Alice Springs), Sandy Bore Homeland and Borroloola Community, Northern Territory, Australia over three years.
+However Maya, the director, has been making films alongside Arrernte Elders and families at two Arrernte-led NGOs, Akeyulerrre and Children’s Ground for over a decade preceding the inception of this film.
+In My Blood It Runs rose organically from those relationships, and the film team want to acknowledge the deep trust and support from these core partner organisations who backed the telling of this story.

 The intimacy of the film and the delicacy with which it has represented the complex struggles of the lives of Dujuan and his family has been achieved through a deep and collaborative process between the filmmaking team and the family.
 The Arrernte and Garrwa families in the film and the board of Advisors to the film are core partners and have been involved in robust consultation at all stages of production.
 This has been a deep and ongoing process to ensure that each individual comprehensively understands the terms of involvement and the control they have over how their stories and images portrayed.